Eric-mingjie/rethinking-network-pruning/cifar/soft-filter-pruning/README.md

 Specify the path to dataset in `DATA`.
 The argument `--arch` can be [`resnet20`,`resnet32`,`resnet56`,`resnet110`].
 Below shows the choice of the argument `--layer_end` over different architectures:
 `resnet20`: 54  `resnet32`: 90 `resnet56`: 162 `resnet110`:324
-The hyperparameter settings are the same as that in the original paper.
+The hyperparameter settings are the same as those in the original paper.

 ## Baseline
 ```shell